Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: SSI retrieval model

 \subsection{Architecture}

 We implemented a convolutional residual network (ConvResNet) similar to the one of \citet{jiangDeepLearningAlgorithm2019} with the following adjustments, as shown in Figure \ref{fig:convresnet} in the Appendix.
-We defined patches of 15x15 pixels so that the centre pixel corresponds to the retrieved SSI pixel using all 11 visible and infrared channels.
-Extra geographical information was given by the digital elevation model (DEM) from Copernicus GLO-90~\citep{airbusCopernicusDigitalElevation2024} coarsened to the same grid.
+Instead of 16$\times$16 we defined patches of 15$\times$15 pixels so that the centre pixel corresponds to the retrieved SSI pixel using all 11 visible and infrared channels.
+The output of our network is instantaneous SSI instead of hourly averaged SSI. \citet{jiangDeepLearningAlgorithm2019} argued against including the solar zenith and azimuth angles in the network, suggesting that the spatial information is inherently captured by the convolutions.
+However, we find no compelling reason to exclude these variables, as they are strongly correlated with SSI and can be easily precomputed.
+What's more, is that we applied batch normalization between each convolutional layer to prevent overfitting of the model.
+Lastly, extra geographical information was given by the digital elevation model (DEM) from Copernicus GLO-90~\citep{airbusCopernicusDigitalElevation2024} coarsened to the same grid as MSG.

+The first part of the CNN is the feature mapping part where the spatial size is kept constant within the first two convolutional mappings (Figure \ref{fig:convresnet}).
 Channel features were extracted from the patches by the CNN.
 Further features included the day of the year, the latitude, longitude, solar zenith angle and solar azimuth angle and were appended to the channel features and fed through a two-layer fully-connected neural network (FCN).
-The first part of the CNN is the feature mapping part where the spatial size is kept constant within the first two convolutional mappings (Figure \ref{fig:convresnet}).
-The second part consists of a 2x2 max pooling (MP) step to reduce spatial size followed by a convolutional residual block.
-The third part is the same where a 2x2 MP is followed by a convolutional residual block.
+The second part consists of a 2$\times$2 max pooling (MP) step to reduce spatial size followed by a convolutional residual block.
+The third part is the same where a 2$\times$2 MP is followed by a convolutional residual block.
 The output of the CNN is first global average pooled (GAP) and then flattened to serve as input to the FCN.
-The kernel size in each convolutional layer is 3x3.
+The kernel size in each convolutional layer is 3$\times$3.
 Each convolutional layer in the network is followed by a 2D batch normalisation and ReLU activation function.
 Each of the two FCN layers is followed by a 1D batch normalisation and ReLU activation.
-The scalar output for the DL network is the SSI and was clipped for validation and inference to zero when estimating negative SSI.
-The input features SZA and solar azimuth angle (AZI) were computed at DEM altitude and nominal capture time.
-The retrieval with ConvResNet takes 15 seconds to run on a single Nvidia Tesla P100 GPU for a domain size of Europe (658x736 pixels).
-The retrieval could be linearly parallelized for larger domains or lower inference times.
-A newer and faster GPU than the Nvidia Tesla P100 (2016) would speed up the inference as well.